Ibera Wetlands

 Best Time to Visit

-However, if you’re a bird lover, the wet season from October to March is the perfect time to visit.
-The increased water levels attract migratory birds, creating a spectacular birdwatching experience.
+For bird enthusiasts, the wet season from October to March is a prime time.
+The rising water levels attract migratory birds, offering a spectacular birdwatching opportunity.

 How to Get There